Actions determine what happens when a visitor interacts with a Getsitecontrol widget on your website.

 In this article, we’ll cover all the available actions and provide instructions on how to set them up.
 Feel free to skip to the section you need using the shortcut menu on the right.

-1. Choose where to add an action
+1. Where to add an action

-Add an action to the button
+Add an action to a button

 Add an action to the background

 To add an action to the widget’s background, open the

 Next, find the ‘Background click’ subsection.
 By default, there are no actions assigned to the background click.
 To add a new one, click